Aeronbroker/Aeron/README.md

 * Aeron has the ability to automatically translate information to the right abstraction level and therefore closes the gap between information-centric applications and device-centric IoT installations.
 For example, a simple device can typically only deliver values without being aware of the meaning of these values in the application's context.
-On the other hand, IoT applications have to written without consideration of the device installations in order to be applicable in more than one specific environment.
+On the other hand, IoT applications have to be written without consideration of the device installations in order to be applicable in more than one specific environment.
 This gap is closed by Aeron by the use of so-called associations between device-level and thing-level information.
 * Aeron is based on the simple and powerful information model standardized in OMA Next Generation Service Interface Context Enabler (NGSI 9 / NGSI 10).
-This API has emerged in FI-WARE as an important open standard of information exchange, implemented by a considerable number of FI-WARE GEs.
+This API has emerged in FIWARE as an important open standard of information exchange, implemented by a considerable number of FIWARE GEs.
 In NGSI 9/10, all objects of the real world, being it sensor/actuator devices or arbitrary objects (like tables, rooms, cars, ...) are represented as so-called Context Entities, while information about these objects is expressed in the form of attributes.
 For more information about the OMA NGSI 9/10 information model and the related interfaces, please refer to the Open API Specification (https://forge.fi-ware.org/plugins/mediawiki/wiki/fiware/index.php/FI-WARE_NGSI_Open_RESTful_API_Specification).